Weeknote: 2024-W17

 Obviously any service that’s on the web needs to be secure and safe, especially if you’re storing people’s data.
 An organisation called Radically Open Security provide security testing for NGI Zero projects, so I’ve started that process.
 Currently they’ve got an overview of the app, and are finding someone appropriate to run a proper test.

 I’ll get them to test the demo instance and a local docker install, test multiuser capability, that sort of thing.
-Obvously a lot of those features are still evolving though, so we’ll get a baseline first, then hopefully audit new features as they appear.
+Obviously a lot of those features are still evolving though, so we’ll get a baseline first, then hopefully audit new features as they appear.

 Rails is a really safe framework which makes a lot of things secure by default, so I’m not expecting too many horrors; mostly I suspect it will be around making sure that users can’t access data they’re not supposed to (which should be enforced by Pundit), and making sure that the system can’t be used to attack the local filesystem, either to infiltrate or exfiltrate data; after all, a fundamental part of the app is about changing files on disk.
 That will be something to look at.